mxlint/mxlint-docs/docs/index.md

-# Introduction
+# Home

 MxLint (Formerly Mendix-CLI) is a set of tools to help you build high quality Mendix apps.
-This is inspired by the success of projects like [SonarQube](https://www.sonarqube.org/) and other linting systems which provide a way to enforce best practices and guidelines in your code.
+This is inspired by the success of projects like [PyLint](https://www.pylint.org/) and other linting systems which provide a way to enforce code standards, best practices and guidelines in your code.

 ## Mission

 - Become the standard for linting Mendix apps.
 - Provide a way to enforce best practices and guidelines in your code.
 - Provide a way to share knowledge and experience between developers.
-- Provide a way to learn from each other.
-- Provide a way to contribute to the Mendix community.

 ## Ecosystem